-Not everyone thinks a pension is the best way to save for retirement.
-Here, we run through some of the pros and cons.
+Not everyone thinks it's the best way to save for retirement.
+Here, we run through some of the pros and cons of a pension.

 1. Tax relief